specklesystems/speckle-docs/dev/objects.md

 #### Connector Implementations

-Our Objects Kit contains definition classes that are used by our sharp connectors.
+Our Objects kit contains definition classes that are used by our sharp connectors.
 The Speckle `Objects.Other.Instance : Base` class is implemented as follows:

 | Connector | Speckle Instance Class | Speckle Definition Class GitHub Link |
 | --- | --- | --- |